 We all know the difference.
 The point is that the more we do, the less empowered we are.
-We're operating from underlying assumptions and beliefs we're not even aware a Education society's innerce, pasalya's a light science and commerce and commerce and commerce.
-A light science and commerce and comme of.
+We're operating from underlying assumptions and beliefs we're not even aware

+A Education Society's merce.
+Prasay of.
 And the results of doing that are somewhere between horrendous and less than stellar.